-An <exit-property-statement> MUST be lexically contained inside the property declaration.
+An <exit-property-statement> MUST be lexically contained inside the <procedure-body> of a property declaration.

-■ If the <statement-block> causes execution of an <exit-function-statement>, execution of the procedure and of this statement immediately completes.
-No other statements following the <exit-property-statement> in the procedure are executed.
+If the <statement-block> causes execution of an <exit-function-statement>, execution of the procedure and of this statement immediately completes.
+No other statements following the <exitproperty-statement> in the procedure are executed.